-Note that a separate checking account for CDBG funds only must also be established.
-See page 3 of this Manual.
+Note that a separate checking account for CDBG-MIT funds must also be established.
+See Chapter 1, Section 3, Cash Depositories, of this Manual.

 A complete set of general ledger and subsidiary accounts should be maintained for the fund.
 Accounting within this fund should be conducted on the double entry basis where Debit and Credit balances are maintained for each general ledger account and the sum of all debits equals the sum of all credits.